nat-ventura/rpg-nerd-party/README.md

 by someone called 'Meloonatic Melons' on Youtube.
 -- https://www.youtube.com/watch?v=C-z9nUttMcI

-I'm trying to clean up a lot of the code and global variables along the way, but it's pretty slow-going.
+My files deviate a lot from the tutorial because I'm trying not to use global variables and practice using classes, so it's a little slow-going.

-I haven't even gotten to making a little protagonist character yet, but my terrain builder map_maker.py is pretty cool when it works.
+I haven't gotten to making a little protagonist character yet, but the terrain builder map_maker.py is pretty cool when I can get it to work.

 I'm having issues accessing the tuples in my two-dimensional lists of terrain coordinates though, which means my terrain isn't "refreshing"